GiovanniFerrara/my-cv/content/jobs/esb/index.md

 type: job
 ---

-- Working remotely building the backend in a web app that connects players of Battlefield V for competitive matches.
-Technologies: Node, Express, MongoDB.
+- Built the backend of a Battlefield V matchmaking app with Node, Express, MongoDB.